dissemin/dissemin/doc/proposal.md

 ##### 2.3.
 Combination of the two criteria

-These two criteria can be visually combined to help researchers to grasp instantly the status of their publications, as in the following example:
+These two criteria can be visually combined to help researchers grasp instantly the status of their publications, as in the following example:

 ![Screenshot of the publications list](https://raw.githubusercontent.com/wetneb/dissemin/master/doc/img/publist.png)